section-engineering-education/engineering-education/content/articles/creating-a-modal-dialog-with-tailwind-css/index.md

 - `text-2xl`, `font-medium` and `text-gray-800` which makes the text in the tag to have a font size of 24px, font weight of 500 and gray font color respectively.

-We have also added classes to our `button`:
+We will style up our `button` by adding the following code :

-- `bg-green-500`, `text-white`, `text-base` and `font-medium` which changes the background color of the button to green, the font color to white, the font size to 16px and the font weight to 500 respectively.
+- `bg-green-500`, `text-white`, `text-base` and `font-medium` changes the background color of the button to green, the font color to white, the font size to 16px and the font weight to 500 respectively.
-- `px-8` and `py-2` will add a padding of 32px to the x-axis and 8px to the y-axis respectively.
+- `px-8` and `py-2` adds a padding of 32px to the x-axis and 8px to the y-axis respectively.
 - `hover:bg-green-600` adds a hover effect on the button by changing the background color to green.
-- `focus:outline-none` removes the outline border when the button is clicked.
+- `focus:outline-none` removes the outline border that appears when the button is clicked.
 - `focus:ring-2` creates an outline ring to the button.
 - `focus:ring-green-300` creates a green outline ring.

-We have also added a unique identifier (ID), `open-btn` to the button.
+We added a unique identifier (ID), `open-btn` to the button.
 Its purpose is to identify the element when scripting.

 ### Adding an overlay effect